dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

         + suffix of the service is always the service type (manager/engine/access)
         + prefix
             + for managers - a noun associated with encapsulated volatility
-            + for engines - a noun describing encapsulated activity
+            + for engines - a noun (gerung) describing encapsulated activity
             + for resource access - noun associated with a resource
         + gerunds should only be used in engines (because they describe activity)
-        + atomic business verbs should not be used in prefix for a service name. they should only appear in operation names in resource access layer.
+        + atomic business verbs should not be used in prefix for a service name. they should `only` appear in operation names in resource access layer.

     e.g :
         + BillingManager